 42960 Kuala Langat,

-Despite its name, most locals do not consider it an island in that sense of the word, as the body of water separating it from the mainland is in fact a river (Sungai Langat).
+Despite its name, many locals do not consider Pulau Carey to be an island in that sense of the word, as the body of water separating it from the mainland is in fact a river called Sungai Langat.

 Things to do